 back to Manual

 The machine should always be plugged in when not in use or the batteries will gradually drain.
-To move the machine, press and hold "UP" toggle until the Lift Status on the LCD panel changes to "Transport".
-The machine can then be moved into position freely on all four casters.
-Once positioned, press and hold the "DOWN" toggle until the Lift Status on the LCD panel changes to "Scan".
+To move the machine, go to the Transport tab on the scanner.
+Press and hold the "UP" button until the machine is fully raised and the arrow turns gray.
+The machine can then be moved using the transport bar.
+Once positioned, press and hold the "DOWN" button until the machine is fully lowered onto the translation wheels and the arrow turns gray.

 -Make sure the bore is empty.

--On the gantry LCD touchscreen, press Select Cal.
+-On the scanner LCD touchscreen, press "syst" at lower right.

 -Select Daily Calibration.

--There will be one long scan, followed by 12 short scans.
+-There will be 4 short scans.
 Remain behind the barrier or out of the room for the entire process.

 -On the workstation computer, Main Menu, click Tools, Quality Assurance.